 That’s why methotrexate is known as a disease-modifying anti-rheumatic drug (DMARD). – Arthritis Foundation

-RA patients hear the acronym DMARD all the time.
+Rheumatoid arthritis patients hear the acronym DMARD all the time.
 The mechanisms of that class of drugs are not the same.
 They’re merely categorized together because they modify the disease.

 In other words, DMARDs all work to slow or halt the progression of joint damage, but they work differently in your body.
 Methotrexate is considered a DMARD and immunosuppressant.